jeffreykxiao/mukashi/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-This repo is an Unreal project repo, built from editor, rather than source.
+This repo is an Unreal project built from editor, rather than source.
 This project was created in UE 4.18 and support for any other version is not guaranteed.

-The art assets (non UASSET format) are proprietary and hosted elsewhere.

 ### Prerequisites